 Least Expect It

 by Dana Collier

-Many singles who are unattached at the moment, are usually poised and open for making new acquaintances that could possibly have romantic potential.
+Many singles who are unattached at the moment, are usually poised and open to making new acquaintances that could possibly have romantic potential.
 After all, it was not God’s intention for man or woman to be alone and few wish to be.
 But I’ve discovered that some find romance when they go looking, while most bump into it and it is usually when they least expect it.
 It’s called being at the right place at the right time.
 And only destiny knows the schedule.
 In the following stories, all incidents are true, but the names have been changed to protect the identity of these lovebirds who are still going strong, basking in their good fortune.

-Carol was sitting at a light, when a very handsome guy drove up and started flirting with her and asking her to pull over.
+Carol was sitting at a light when a very handsome guy drove up and started flirting with her and asking her to pull over.
 Of course with times being the way they are, she refused, but she was very flattered.
 At the sixth light, he asked her to meet him at a nearby restaurant and she did.
 She says, “he looked so good and had so much personality, that I went against my caution button and adhered to my womanly instinct and it was one of the best decisions I ever made.”

-Joe was jogging…Melissa and her dentist hit it off…Stephanie was sold a stereo by the man of her dreams…Michael sat next to his intended on the train…Paula fell in love with her foot doctor…Toni married the vacuum cleaner salesman…Tom was leaving a funeral and accidentally bumped into her car… Gordon was writing a parking ticket on her, when she walked up and protested…Scott was the principal she had to talk to when her son got in trouble…Susan was swimming at the Y… Jill was in an auto accident, and he was one of the firemen who pried her out of the car…Note: Isn’t it odd that no one met at a party…Wonder what that means
+Joe was jogging…Melissa and her dentist hit it off…Stephanie was sold a car by the man of her dreams…Michael sat next to his intended on the train…Paula fell in love with Hal her foot doctor…Toni married the vacuum cleaner salesman…Tom was leaving a funeral and accidentally bumped into Shay’s car… Gordon was writing a parking ticket on Pam’s car when she walked up and protested…Scott was the principal Kim had to talk to when her son got in trouble…Susan was taking swimming lessons at the Y where she met and began dating Tank the instructor … Jill was in an auto accident, and Jacob was one of the firemen who pried her out of the car…Note: Isn’t it odd that no one met at a party…Wonder what that means